Who We Are

 Our VA home before we moved

-After a few years of going back and forth between VA and NH, the Frog & Penguinn house was (finally) sold after being “on the market” longer than we'd anticipated.
-The words “location, location, location” truly apply when selling a home in a very small town (pop.
-500) with limited attractions and no walking to anything, like here in Nashua — there was no downtown, unless you counted the post office and thrift store.
+We still owned the VA house after signing the apt lease.
+After a couple years of going back and forth between VA and NH, the Frog & Penguinn was (finally) sold after being on the market longer than we'd anticipated.
+The words location, location, location truly apply when selling a home in a very small town like Onley, VA (pop.
+500) with limited attractions and no walking to anything, unlike here in Nashua — there was no downtown, unless you included the post office and thrift store.
+It was not a happening town.

-We enjoy sharing our lives and adventures, celebrations, special occasions and more.
-Comments have increased over the years and many long time fellow bloggers have become friends even if we've never met (yet).
-We've met a number of bloggers on road trips, even travels abroad and a few several times.
-Hopefully, more meet-ups will happen in future.
+We enjoy sharing our lives, adventures, celebrations, special occasions and nearly everything else.
+Comments have increased over the years, many long-time fellow bloggers have become like friends we've never met (yet).
+Fortunately, we have several bloggers while on U.S. road trips and even travels abroad, some more than once.
+Hopefully, more meet-ups will happen in the future.

-While The Frog & Penguinn is no longer our physical home, it's still our blog home.
-And, we have no immediate plans of relocating anytime soon; we like it here.
-If you are ever in the Nashua, NH, let us know.
-We'd like to meet you as well.
+While The Frog & Penguinn is no longer our physical home, it's remains our blog home.
+We don't have any plans of relocating soon.
+We like it here.
+If you're ever in the Nashua, NH, area let us know.
+Maybe we can arrange a meet-up 😀.